umangbhatia786/RestAssuredAPITestingFramework/README.md

 ### GitHub Actions Workflow

-The workflow file is located at `.github/workflows/library-api-tests.yml` and includes the following features:
+The workflow file is located at `.github/workflows/library-api-tests.yml` and includes comprehensive CI/CD with Allure report generation and GitHub Pages deployment.

 #### Workflow Triggers